 216 Superheroes and the Supernatural

 This course is an introduction to the use of supernatural imagery and themes in current tales of superheroes.
 How are supernatural beings and forces incorporated into the stories?
 How do superheroes function as divine beings?
 In which ways are the messages presented by DC and Marvel derived from those of world religions?
 In which ways do they serve as substitutes for religion?
 Credit will be granted only for one of REL 216 and RELS 298 (2020-2022) Three credits.
-Offered 2024-2025.
+Offered every year.

 219 Celtic Paganism